Querying

 db.Users().Where(u => Sql.Raw<bool>("\"Age\" BETWEEN @p0 AND @p1", 18, 65));

 The generator emits QRY008 (warning) when Sql.Raw is used, as a reminder to verify that user input is not concatenated into the SQL string.
 Always pass dynamic values through the parameter placeholders.
-Placeholder mismatch (e.g., referencing @p2 when only two arguments are provided) produces compile error QRY029.
+Placeholder mismatch (e.g., referencing @p2 when only two arguments are provided) produces compile error QRY029 — this now fires from Where/Having and Select projection positions alike.

 Conditional Branches